 | Main degradation risk | Moisture absorption | Hydrolysis, oxidation, bacteria |

-Lyophilised peptides are freeze-dried into a stable powder form.
-In this state, they're relatively robust, but proper storage still matters.
+Lyophilised compounds are freeze-dried into a stable powder form.
+In this state they're relatively robust, but proper storage still matters.

-UV light causes photo-oxidation of amino acid residues, particularly tryptophan, tyrosine, and methionine.
-Keep vials in their original packaging or store them in an opaque container.
-A freezer with a solid door (not glass) provides inherent light protection.
+UV light causes photo-oxidation of tryptophan, tyrosine, and methionine residues.
+Keep vials in original packaging or an opaque container.
+A solid-door (not glass) freezer provides inherent light protection.

-This is the biggest enemy of lyophilised peptides.
-The entire point of lyophilisation is to remove water; if moisture is reabsorbed, degradation reactions restart.
-Keep vials sealed with their original crimped caps.
-If you're storing opened vials, use parafilm around the cap and consider placing them in a sealed container with desiccant packets.
+The biggest enemy of lyophilised compounds.
+The whole point of lyophilisation is to remove water; if it's reabsorbed, degradation reactions restart.
+Keep crimped caps sealed; for opened vials use parafilm and a sealed container with desiccant packets.

-Once you add bacteriostatic water to a lyophilised peptide, the clock starts ticking.
-The peptide is now dissolved in solution and subject to hydrolysis (water breaking peptide bonds), oxidation, and potential bacterial contamination.
+Once you add bacteriostatic water to a lyophilised compound, the clock starts ticking.
+The compound is now dissolved in solution and subject to hydrolysis (water breaking peptide bonds), oxidation, and potential bacterial contamination.

-Reconstituted peptides are more light-sensitive than their lyophilised form because dissolved peptides are more reactive.
-Store vials in a dark area of the refrigerator, inside their original box if possible, or wrap them in aluminium foil.
+Reconstituted compounds are more light-sensitive than their lyophilised form because dissolved peptides are more reactive.
+Store in a dark area of the fridge, inside the original box, or wrap in aluminium foil.

-The standard guidance is use within 30 days of reconstitution when stored at 2–8°C in bacteriostatic water.
-The benzyl alcohol in BAC water inhibits bacterial growth, but it doesn't stop chemical degradation.
+Standard guidance: use within 30 days of reconstitution at 2–8°C in BAC water.
+Benzyl alcohol inhibits bacterial growth, but doesn't stop chemical degradation.

-Some peptides are more stable than others in solution:
+Some compounds are more stable than others in solution.

 |---|---|---|